SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 # Acknowledgements

-The authors thank Pascal Benkert, Nicole Bruni, Gilles Dutilh, Olivia Ebner, Stefanie von Felten, Thomas Fabbro, Inessa Kraft, Daniel Lengwiler, Armando Lenz, Henry Owusu, Hans Rock, Claudia Rokitta, Constantin Sluka, Suvitha Subramaniam, Miriam Wegmann, Laura Werlen and Thomas Zumbrunn for ideas, testing and constructive feedback on the secuTrialR package.
+The authors thank Pascal Benkert, Nicole Bruni, Gilles Dutilh, Olivia Ebner, Stefanie von Felten, Thomas Fabbro, Inessa Kraft, Arnaud Künzi, Daniel Lengwiler, Armando Lenz, Henry Owusu, Hans Rock, Claudia Rokitta, Marie Roumet, Constantin Sluka, Suvitha Subramaniam, Miriam Wegmann, Laura Werlen and Thomas Zumbrunn for ideas, testing and constructive feedback on the `secuTrialR` package.
 Furthermore, the authors thank the State Secretariat of Education, Research and Innovation and the Swiss National Science Foundation for the funding of this project.

 # Conflict of interest

 The authors are not employees but customers of interActive Systems (iAS).
-The authors therefore declare no conflict of interest.
+The authors therefore declare no conflict of interest. iAS has read and approved the manuscript.

 # References